-In 2016 we undertook a tour of six one-day workshops on tackling poverty.
-The results of the tour were presented to the Right Honourable Bill English in his office on Thursday, 3 November 2016.
-In response to the meeting, we prepared a proposal on Demarcation zones for public policy innovation for to the Rt Hon Bill English.
+In 2016 we undertook a series of six one-day workshops on tackling poverty.
+The results of the workshops were presented to the Right Honourable Bill English in his office on Thursday, 3 November 2016.
+In response to this meeting, we prepared a proposal on Demarcation zones for public policy innovation also for presentation to the Rt Hon Bill English.
 A copy of the proposal can be found on the McGuinness Institute website.

-The diagram below maps our TacklingPovertyNZ publications from the 2016 tour and upcoming work for 2017.
+The diagram below maps our TacklingPovertyNZ publications from the 2016 workshops and upcoming work for 2017.

 Think Piece 26 – Doing Something About Poverty in New Zealand

-The think piece discussed what can be done, with seven proposals to address poverty in New Zealand identiﬁed from the 240 ideas that emerged from the TacklingPovertyNZ workshops.
-They reﬂect themes or suggestions that were repeated across the workshops, and which, if implemented, would represent a signiﬁcant change in how New Zealand addresses poverty.
+This think piece discusses what can be done, putting forward seven proposals to address poverty in New Zealand.
+The seven proposals were identiﬁed from the 240 ideas that emerged from the 2016 TacklingPovertyNZ workshops.
+They reﬂect themes or suggestions that were repeated across the workshops and which, if implemented, would represent a signiﬁcant change in how New Zealand addresses poverty.
+These are to

-2. introduce special demarcation zones in regions of
+- introduce special demarcation zones in regions of high need,

 Working Paper 2017/01 – TacklingPovertyNZ 2016 Tour: Methodology, results and observations

-In February 2017, we published Working Paper 2017/01 – TacklingPovertyNZ 2016 Tour: Methodology, results and observations.
-Its purpose is threefold: to explain the thinking behind the one-day workshop tour (the methodology), to document the ‘hows’ collected on the way (the results) and to explain our interpretation of the ‘hows’ we heard (the observations).
+In February 2017, we published Working Paper 2017/01 – TacklingPovertyNZ 2016 Tour: Methodology, results and observations on our website.
+Its purpose is threefold: to explain the thinking behind the one-day workshop series (the methodology), to document the ‘hows’ collected on the way (the results) and to explain our interpretation of the ‘hows’ we heard (the observations).
 In particular, the paper explains the Framework (depicted below) and its application.
 As part of our next steps for 2017 we will build on these findings.

 Demarcation zone proposal

-This proposal is a response to the alarmingly entrenched forms of poverty we witnessed on the 2016 TacklingPovertyNZ tour and is now published on our website.
-It calls for the establishment of demarcation zones, which will isolate and separate an area from existing rules to make space for new rules to be implemented that are fit for the specific community they serve – decentralising economic and social governance.
-This instrument of public policy reform aims to tackle poverty and build economic wealth in the community.
+This proposal is a response to the alarmingly entrenched forms of poverty we witnessed on the 2016 TacklingPovertyNZ workshop series and is now published on our website.
+It calls for the establishment of demarcation zones, which will separate an area from existing rules to make space for the implementation of new rules that are fit for the specific community they serve.
+This instrument of public policy reform aims to tackle poverty and build economic wealth in communities by decentralising economic and social governance.